izier/izier/README.md

 # About Me
 Passionate, hardworking, reliable, problem-solver, introverted yet a social butterfly.
 Having fundamental knowledges about several must-learned programming languages.
-Interested in web development, UI/UX design, and multi-platform development using Flutter.
+Interested in data science, UI/UX design, and multi-platform development using Flutter.
 Able to work individually or as a team, talk in front of an audience, and adapt quickly to any situation.

 ## My Projects